Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead

 \subsubsection{Base Station Handoff and Beam Switching}

-We adopt the achievable sum-rate ratio (ASRR), formulated as $\frac{\sum_{u\in \bm{\mathcal{U}}} R_u}{\sum_{u\in \bm{\mathcal{U}}} R^{opt}_u}$, to evaluate the quality of communication links during BS handoff, where $\sum_{u\in \bm{\mathcal{U}}} R_u$ represents the actual achievable sum-rate under the evaluated handoff scheme, and $\sum_{u\in \bm{\mathcal{U}}} R^{opt}_u$ refers to the optimal achievable sum-rate obtained with optimal mobility management, i.e., each user connects to the optimal BS and beam with the highest beamforming gain at every time slot.
+We adopt an achievable sum-rate ratio (ASRR), formulated as $\frac{\sum_{u\in \bm{\mathcal{U}}} R_u}{\sum_{u\in \bm{\mathcal{U}}} R^{opt}_u}$, to evaluate the quality of communication links during BS handoff, where $\sum_{u\in \bm{\mathcal{U}}} R_u$ represents the actual achievable sum-rate under the evaluated handoff scheme, and $\sum_{u\in \bm{\mathcal{U}}} R^{opt}_u$ refers to the optimal achievable sum-rate obtained with optimal mobility management, i.e., each user connects to the optimal BS and beam with the highest beamforming gain at every time slot.
 To fully evaluate the proactive BS selection and beam switching approach, we first compare the ASRR of the proposed approach with that of the traditional pilot based reactive handoff approach \cite{giordani2016multiconnectivity} in a single-user multi-scatterer scenario.
-The traditional pilot based reactive handoff is performed when the beamforming gain measured by the pilot of a BS is greater than that of the currently connected BS, such that the optimal beam is selected via beam sweeping.
-As shown in Fig. \ref{ASRR1}, the BEM-GBPN based proactive BS selection and beam prediction achieves an ASRR over $96\%$ in a single-user multi-scatterer scenario, which is $2.5\%$ higher than that of the traditional pilot based reactive BS handoff approach, highlighting the significant performance improvement of proactive handoff and precise BS selection based on beamforming gain prediction from the BEM-GBPN.
-In addition, BSM feedback is both low-frequency and aperiodic in practical applications.
-Without visual tracking in OMS-UIT algorithm, user location updates would suffer significant delays.
-As shown in Fig. \ref{ASRR1}, with the increasing BSM feedback interval, the ASRR of the proposed scheme does not drop significantly, which showcase the effectiveness of the OMS-UIT algorithm.
+The traditional pilot based reactive handoff is performed when the beamforming gain measured by the pilot of a BS is greater than that of the currently connected BS, such that the connection beam is selected via CS-based beam training utilizing $k_{cs}=5$ pilot beams from a codebook of size $64$.
+Assuming that the handoff and beam training incur a delay of $T_f=200$ ms, the proactive approach operates preemptively without incurring such latency.
+As shown in Fig. \ref{asrr_bsm_fre_react}, the BEM-GBPN based proactive BS selection and beam prediction achieves an ASRR of over $86\%$, which is $7\%$ higher than that of the traditional pilot based reactive BS handoff approach, highlighting the significant performance improvement of proactive handoff and precise BS selection based on beamforming gain prediction from the BEM-GBPN.
+In addition, with the increasing BSM feedback interval, the ASRR of the proposed scheme does not drop significantly due to visual tracking, which showcases the effectiveness of the OMS-UIT algorithm.
 Even with a BSM feedback interval of $100$ (i.e., $2000$ms), which is stringent in practical scenarios, the proposed BEM-GBPN based proactive BS selection and beam prediction can still achieve a transmission rate comparable to the optimal without any pilot overhead, thereby saving considerable spectrum resources.